 Update: We have instituted a no tolerance policy towards plagiarism, read this and check out the updated line item below.

-Want to see your community content posted to the frontpage of ScrewAttack.com?
+Want to see your community content posted to the top page of ScrewAttack.com?
 Well then you've come to the right place.

 Our goal on the Gaming News side of ScrewAttack is to bring our readers a concise and humorous perspective regarding news in the video game industry.
 The humorous bits should mostly come via a writer's style and aesthetic.
+We reserve the right to edit any content posted to the top page, but it is only to improve the quality.
+To make it appeal to our audience more.
 We also want to engage readers by making our articles more interactive too.
 "How do you do that?", one might ask.

 At ScrewAttack.com, we make the site more interactive by hyperlinking sources & examples, embedding media, and encouraging conversation in the comments.
 Most importantly, everyone should feel encouraged to share content.
 That doesn't mean a copy/paste job will get you on the front page (PLAGIARISM IS BAD!), but the Internet is about sharing information.